giltayar/nursery/README.md

   // ==> after Nursery failed!
 ```

-The nursery will wait for the `fetchSkywalker` task to terminate, and thus it will output `172` before failing.
+The nursery waits for the `fetchSkywalker` task to terminate, and thus it outputs `172` before failing.
 How
 can we abort that fetch?
 We send the `fetch` an abort signal (this is part of the Fetch API):

 ```js